fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The one who calls, his voice will be hear, the one who wants to see will be seen.

-creations will be in a state of fear and panic.
+Creations will be in a state of fear and panic.
 Their necks are stretched, their hearts are empty in their chests, their eyes are glazed.

-the ones who rejected prophet Muhammad will wish that the aerth swallowed them.
+The ones who rejected prophet Muhammad will wish that the earth swallowed them.

 Quran says `"Don't ever think that Allah is unaware"`, the Justice will be done.